 The above mentioned characteristics of echoes require acoustic echo cancellers be equipped with more advanced adaptive filters, double talk detectors and nonlinear processors than their line/network echo canceller counterparts.

-For example, the adaptive filters used in Acoustic Echo Cancellers have to cover well the anticipated echo span, thus their lengths, in milliseconds, have to be at least as long as the echo span; VOCAL Acoustic Echo Canceller’s echo span coverage is configurable and can reach up to 256 milliseconds.
-In custom designs, the echo span coverage can be made longer than 256 milliseconds, if requested by Customer.
+For example, the adaptive filters used in Acoustic Echo Cancellers have to cover well the anticipated echo span; thus their lengths, in milliseconds, have to be at least as long as the echo span.
+VOCAL Acoustic Echo Canceller’s echo span coverage is configurable and can reach up to 256 milliseconds.
+In custom designs, the echo span coverage can be made longer than 256 milliseconds, if requested.

-Adaptive filters of Acoustic Echo Cancellers have to react rapidly to echo path changes; VOCAL Acoustic Echo Canceller incorporates a subband adaptive filter whose adaptation speed is superior when compared with competitive solutions while its adaptation depth is more than adequate.
+Adaptive filters of AECs have to react rapidly to echo path changes.
+VOCAL Acoustic Echo Canceller incorporates a subband adaptive filter whose adaptation speed is superior when compared with competitive solutions, while its adaptation depth is more than adequate.